magStra/GPseudoClust/README.md

 The clustering method can be run without downloading additional software.

-However, for postprocessing the following is required:
+However, for postprocessing our R package for combining PSMs using nonparametric Bayesian methods is required

+library(devtools)

+install_github("magStra/nonparametricSummaryPSM")

 https://github.com/magStra/nonparametricSummaryPSM